amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 ```

 {{% notice note %}}
-Observe how, `nc` can be used as both a listening process on the `SERVER` side and as the initiator of requests on the `CLIENT` side.
+Observe how `nc`, which is used as the listening process in the `SERVER` session, can be repurposed as the transmitter of requests in the `CLIENT` session.
-The `CLIENT` sent four identical requests each using different syntax.
+The `CLIENT` sent four identical requests each using a different syntax.
 In the final request, `nc` was able to resolve the IP address for the hostname `localhost`.
 {{% /notice %}}